Magical Matter Manipulation (colloquial: "modding") falls into three broadly defined classes, between which there can be significant overlap.

 She didn't question Clarisse's decision, even if it was likely to substantially reduce her ability to draw on her soul gem's power.
 If even now a part of her wanted to charge into the nearest clump of aliens and kill everything until there was nothing left to kill… then it was unlikely that her unmoderated reaction would have been well‐reasoned, especially given that her soul gem—now at approximately 35%—was starting to weigh on her reasoning abilities.

 She teleported to cover somewhere to her right, getting out of the open, and observed the situation.
-A mass of heavy alien armor had arrived, blasting their way through and hovering over the barricade as if it were nothing, too much firepower too suddenly for Asami to survive, even with her soul gem armor.
+A mass of heavy alien armor had arrived, blasting their way through and hovering over the barricade as if it were nothing, too much firepower too suddenly for Asami to survive, even with her soul gem cover.

 The lead tanks turned their bulbous laser turrets in her direction, starting to glow with a charge—